ABOUT THE TRUST

 The Forest Lifeforce Restoration Trust was established in 2006 to provide direction and funding for the restoration of threatened species of fauna and flora, and to restore the ngahere mauri (forest lifeforce) in in Maungataniwha and Pohokura native forests within the Central North Island.

-The first involves an extensive predator control operation and establishment of a 600 ha sanctuary where the predator population has been reduced significantly, creating a safer environment for a variety of native bird species.
+Our extensive predator control operation and the establishment of two sanctuary areas are vital to both the Maungataniwha Kiwi Project and our whio conservation work.
+Predator populations have been reduced significantly as a result of this work, creating a safer environment for a variety of native bird species.

-The second aims to increase the wild-grown population of Kakabeak (Clianthus maximus) - an extremely rare type of shrub.
+One of our most colourful projects is without doubt our kakabeak propagation, nursery and replanting programme.
+Kakabeak, or Clianthus maximus, is a shrub with a glorious flower shaped like a parrot’s beak and, sadly, it is now extremely rare in the wild.
 Before our efforts to re-establish this plant started yielding results there were only 109 plants known to be growing in the wild across the whole of New Zealand.
-Three of these were located on the Waiau Bluffs, within the Te Urewera National Park, adjacent to Maungataniwha.
+Three of these were located on the Waiau Bluffs, within adjacent Te Urewera.

-Conversion of 4,000 ha of the Maungataniwha Pine Forest to native forest continues.
+And finally, our conversion of 4,000 ha of former pine forest back into native forest is, we believe, the largest project of its kind in New Zealand.
 A major challenge is the removal of regenerating pine that emerges and crowds out the slower growing native forest species.